 Where are the best areas for shopping?

-My favorite go to area for boutique and local shopping is NW 23rd St. also called Nob Hill.
+A favorite go to area for boutique and local shopping is NW 23rd St. also called Nob Hill.
 The entire street is lined with a great mixture of local and national retailers.
 It’s also a nice mix of men’s and woman’s shopping.
-I can’t help mention that the NW 23rd St. also has some excellent places for dining, or grabbing a cup of coffee.
+Also worth mentioning is that the NW 23rd St. also has some excellent places for dining, or grabbing a cup of coffee.

 Where are nice places to hike?

 If you have access to a car, the best place to hike is the Columbia River Gorge, which is a 45 minute drive from Portland.
 The Gorge offers dozens of trails and all different skill levels.
 On a hot summer day, you cannot go wrong hiking the scenic Oneonta Falls.
 Another close second is Angel’s rest.
 If you do not have access to a car, Forest Park and Washington Park both offer scenic hikes and are much closer to the city.
 The Pittock Mansion, Portland Zoo and Japanese Garden are also near downtown.

 What are the best live music venues nearby?

 There are no shortage of places to see live music in Portland.
 From rock to underground, it’s here.
 Some local favorites: